Got an acceptance letter? Congratulations! You are on your way to Trinity College.

 Swift Code: NATAAU 3303M

-All payments must include the student’s full name and their Foundation Studies ID number (indicated on the bottom left-hand corner of the Letter of Offer) on the transfer document.
+All payments must include the student’s full name and their Foundation Studies ID number (shown on the bottom left-hand corner of your letter of offer) on the transfer document.

 - a copy of the transfer receipt